satyampurwar/mle-training/README.md

 conda env export --name mle-dev > env.yml
 ## To deactivate current environment
 conda deactivate

+## The above steps to setup development will not be required as you can spin up environment with help
+## of env.yml file already existing in mle-training repository, follow below steps -
 ## To activate development environment
 conda activate mle-dev
 ## To excute the script